abhimehro/Hydrograph_Versus_Seatek_Sensors_Project/docs/# Contributing to Hydrograph-Versus-Seat.md

 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 4. Your pull request will be reviewed by the maintainers, who may request changes or provide feedback.

+## Reporting Issues

+- Use the GitHub issue tracker to report bugs or suggest enhancements.
+- Clearly describe the issue, including steps to reproduce for bugs.
+- Include any relevant code snippets or error messages.

 ## Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms.
+By participating in this project, you agree to abide by its terms.

 Thank you for contributing to the Hydrograph-Versus-Seatek-Sensors-Project!